About This Course

 Fees and Costs

-The fee for this course is €8000 (€4,450 Year 1, €3,550 Year 2).
+The EU fee for this course is Part-time €5,445 Year 1; €5,445 Year 2.

 If your course required a deposit, that figure will be deducted from your second semester fee payment in January.

-EU student fee payment:
+EU student fee payment

 Fees for EU students are payable in two equal instalments.
 First payment at registration in August and the second in January.

-International student fee payment:
+International student fee payment

 How can I pay?

-By Credit/Debit card online or by credit transfer.
+You can pay by Credit/Debit card online or by credit transfer.

 If you have any questions on fee payment please email our Fees Office at email@example.com.

 How Do I Apply

-- Original qualification documents listed on your application including transcripts of results from institutions other than UCC
+- Original qualification documents listed on your application including transcripts of results from institutions other than UCC;

-- Any supplementary forms requested for your course.
+- Any supplementary items requested for your course if required.

 Additional Requirements (All Applicants)

-Please note that you will be asked to fill in a supplementary information form as part of the application process for this programme and this form is available to view here CKX22 Supplementary Questions.
+Please note you will be required to provide additional information as part of the online application process for this programme.
+This will include the following questions: